mkallipo/mkallipo.github.io/_pages/research.md

 - M. Kallipoliti and P. Papasoglu, [Simply connected homogeneous continua are not separated by arcs](https://www.sciencedirect.com/science/article/pii/S0166864107002416){:target="_blank"}, Topology and its Applications, Vol. 154, Issue 17, (2007), pp. 3039–3047.

-## Conference proceedings

-- M. Kallipoliti and E. Tzanaki, [Bijections of dominant regions in the m-Shi arrangements of type A, B and C](https://dmtcs.episciences.org/2495){:target="_blank"}, in Proceedings of FPSAC 2015, Discr.
-Math.
-Theoret.
-Comput.
-Science, (2015), pp. 595–606.

-- M. Kallipoliti and H. Mühle, [The m-Cover Posets and the Strip-Decomposition of m-Dyck Paths](https://dmtcs.episciences.org/2409){:target="_blank"}, in Proceedings of FPSAC 2014, Discr.
-Math.
-Theoret.
-Comput.
-Science, (2014), pp. 393–404.

-- M. Kallipoliti and H. Mühle, [On the topology of the Cambrian Semilattices](https://dmtcs.episciences.org/2320){:target="_blank"}, in Proceedings of FPSAC 2013, Discr.
-Math.
-Theoret.
-Comput.
-Science, (2013), pp. 545–556.

-- M. Kallipoliti and M. Kubitzke, [Double homotopy Cohen-Macaulayness for the poset of injective words and the classical NC-partition lattice](https://dmtcs.episciences.org/2935){:target="_blank"}, in Proceedings of FPSAC 2011, Discr.
-Math.
-Theoret.
-Comput.
-Science, (2011), pp. 575-586.

-- M. Kallipoliti, [The absolute order on the hyperoctahedral group](https://dmtcs.episciences.org/2689){:target="_blank"}, in Proceedings of FPSAC 2009, Discr.
-Math.
-Theoret.
-Comput.
-Science, (2009), pp. 503–514.

 ## Book chapter